lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 - A number of switch points which interconnects clock spines using programmable routing switches.
 See details in :ref:`file_formats_clock_network_switch_point`.
 - A number of tap points which connect the clock spines to programmable blocks, e.g., CLBs.
 See details in :ref:`file_formats_clock_network_tap_point`.

+The entry point of a clock tree must be at a valid connection block.

 .. note:: Please note that the levels of a clock network will be automatically inferred from the clock spines and switch points.
 Clock network will be **only** built based on the width and the number of levels, as well as the tap points.

 .. note:: The switch points and clock spines will be used to route a clock network.
 The switch points will not impact the physical clock network but only impact the configuration of the programmable routing switches in the physical clock network.